-4. Guard your worth: As the rule goes, “No woman should pursue a man.”
+As the rule goes, “No woman should pursue a man.”
 The demonic nature of domestic violence and abuse can be averted in advance when you learn to say “no” to being treated without worth.
-When you do not know your worth, then you become an easy prey to being taken advantage of.
-Stay away from people who manipulate you with words or deeds.
+When you do not know your worth, then you become an easy prey to being taken advantage of. [tweet this] Stay away from people who manipulate you with words or deeds.

-6. Pursue humility: A woman’s real beauty lies in her inward character.
-Don’t let your hurts, rejections and pain make you adamant or arrogant in trying to prove yourself.
-Humility and submission are the basics of a woman who possesses inward beauty.
-The humility in you opens you to have a teachable spirit.
+A woman’s real beauty lies in her inward character. [tweet this] Don’t let your hurts, rejections and pain make you adamant or arrogant in trying to prove yourself.
+Humility and submission are the basics of a woman who possesses inward beauty. [tweet this] The humility in you opens you to have a teachable spirit.
 “An arrogant heart creates a foolish woman” (Proverbs 9:13).
 Don’t be the kind of woman who lacks femininity in your character.
 Run away from the ‘women-must-rule’ mentality.
 Be respectful and full of love as the Lord wants you to be.

-8. Pursue Godly friendships: If your friends are not rooted in the Word of God, chances are that they could take you away from God.
-There are great dangers in trying to understand the world and life from another woman who is filled with worldly passions.
+If your friends are not rooted in the Word of God, chances are that they could take you away from God. [tweet this] There are great dangers in trying to understand the world and life from another woman who is filled with worldly passions.
 A woman who has had unhappy relationships will not be able to guide you about how you treat your man.
 Find godly and matured mothers and sisters who are women of great faith.
 They will be able to guide you in the path that pleases God.

 10. And finally, ________________________.

 A call to all my sisters: What can you add to this list?
 What do you think is a quality of a great woman?
 Has any woman inspired you in particular?
-Share what you have learned with us below in the comments section.
+Share what you have learned with us here on Facebook and Twitter.
 [Brothers, don't shy away, share your two cents too!]